bejoyjon/Miscelleaneous_documentation/README.md

 - documenting, implementing and refining service and delivery processes.
 - setting up service assessment and continuous improvement teams that focus on benefit sustainability.

-If you are ok with it, I would love to connect with you and share my CV.

-Regards,
-Bejoy

 ## Contact details